 The Hachman Index is calculated as the inverse of the weighted sum of the location quotients, by industry for each analysis county, across all industries.
 A location quotient (LQ) is the fraction of a county’s employment in a particular industry divided by the fraction of the reference area’s, in this case Oregon’s, employment in the same industry.
 The LQs are weighted by the share of the county’s employment in a particular industry.
 Counties with a large share of employment in only a few key industries, which differ substantially from the share of employment for those industries statewide, will have a relatively large weighted sum of LQs and subsequently a relatively low Hachman Index value (since it is the inverse of the weighted LQs).
 Conversely, counties which more closely reflect the statewide employment distribution will have relatively small weighted LQs and a relatively high Hachman Index value.

-In 2018, Clackamas County boasted the most diverse industry mix of all Oregon counties, followed closely by Lane and Multnomah.
+In 2019, Lane County boasted the most diverse industry mix of all Oregon counties, followed closely by Clackamas and Multnomah.
 For the most part, this diversity ranking among counties remains fairly stable over time with a few exceptions.
 Columbia County was the 21st more diverse economy in Oregon back in 1999.
-By 2018, it was the ninth most diverse mix of industries among Oregon counties.
-The top seven counties with the most diverse industry mix in 2018 were also the in the top seven back in 1999.
-Another exception was Benton County.
+By 2019, it was the ninth most diverse mix of industries among Oregon counties.
+The top six counties with the most diverse industry mix in 2019 were among most diverse seven counties back in 1999.
+Benton County leaped from the 26th most diverse economy to the seventh most diverse during those two decades.
 See below for a little more background about why we saw its industry diversity ranking rise since 1999, there are other factors leading to that rise beyond just simply adding jobs in different industries.

 Limitations of the Data